httpwg/http2-spec/draft.md

   and weight in the Alternate Services model (similar to SRV).

-* Indicating Chosen Service: It's likely necessary for the server to know which service protocol the client has chosen, and perhaps even the service hostname (for load balancing).
+* Indicating Chosen Service: It's likely necessary for the server to know which protocol the client has chosen, and perhaps even the hostname (for load balancing).
 This could be conveyed as part of the "magic", or as a request header.
 There are also security implications here; for example, without this information, the server doesn't know if the client has checked the certificate, leading to a situation where an intermediary can downgrade a HTTPS connection to relaxed HTTP.

 * Client Behavior: Currently, this mechanism is completely declarative, and